minhnguyenit14/es6-import-sorter/README.md

 Define your prefix of sections.
 Every line of code, inside the sortable area, if starting with this prefix will be treated as a new section for dividing.

 > NOTE: If you don't define this config then every line inside the sortable area will be sorted.
-If you do, every line inside non-titled sections will be ignored.
+If you do, only the titled section will be sorted and rearranged, every line inside non-titled sections will be ignored.

 #### `sectionNames`